DallasEpperson/MinecraftMapItemViewer/README.md

 MinecraftMapItemViewer
 ======================

-View the images and metadata contained in Minecraft map (map_0.dat) files
+View the images and metadata contained in Minecraft map item (map_0.dat) files.